Recruitment

 On 7th August 1914, three days after the UK declared war on Germany, Secretary of State for War Lord Kitchener appealed for young men aged 19 to 30 to reinforce the army.
 The age limit was higher (45) for ex-soldiers and was soon raised to 35 for new recruits.

 Langholm already had a number of men in the regular army and an active local Territorial unit.
-Some in the town had fought in South Africa in the Second Boer War (1899-1902).
+Some in the town had fought in South Africa in the Second Boer War (1899-1902), including two who re-enlisted and died in the Great War:

 A week after the declaration of war, existing Langholm Territorials were called upon to report for training in Dumfries with one day’s notice.
-In the morning of Thursday 13th August they gathered at the Buccleuch Hall under the command of Lieutenant James McGeorge, Robert’s son, and made their way to Market Square.
+In the morning of Thursday 13th August they gathered at the Buccleuch Hall under the command of Lieutenant James McGeorge, a solicitor in his father’s firm Dobie & McGeorge, and made their way to Market Place.
 The town band led them from there to the railway station to catch the 7.10 am train, sent off by many townsfolk.

 Langholm volunteers heading for the railway station, 13th August 1914

-The local newspaper, the E&L, established a Roll of Honour of serving residents and former residents with close links to the town.
-By January 1916, there were 474 on the list, belonging to a wide variety of units but mostly the King’s Own Scottish Borderers (KOSB):
+The local newspaper, the Eskdale & Liddesdale Advertiser, developed a Roll of Honour of those with links to Langholm and nearby places.
+By January 1916, there were 474 listed under Langholm, belonging to a wide variety of units.
+Many were with the King’s Own Scottish Borderers (KOSB), which focussed on Dumfriesshire for its recruitment.

 King’s Own Scottish Borderers140